coinevo/documents/en/QRC20-Token-Introduce.md

 ![17  Add Token](https://user-images.githubusercontent.com/29760787/83461094-e034cc80-a435-11ea-84f9-79e01860fc9f.jpg)

 Paste the contract address 137d046beb3cb66c0cdd389bf8bab4faeae16c0b into the "Contract Address" field, and rest of the form will be autofilled.
 At the bottom of the form click the drop-down arrow to the right of the Token address field and select qXGdYmLypZRy8pTpj9EdTBHkqtv6cv99ky and **Confirm**.
-If the wallet is using multiple addresses, chose the correct Qtum address that was used to create the token.
+If the wallet is using multiple addresses, chose the correct Evo address that was used to create the token.

 ![18  Paste Contract Address](https://user-images.githubusercontent.com/29760787/83461105-e3c85380-a435-11ea-8e0f-680bc1d8a175.jpg)